bazelbuild/bazel/site/docs/glossary.md

 The dependency graph that Bazel constructs and traverses to perform a build.
 Includes nodes like [targets](#target), [configured targets](#configured-target), [actions](#action), and [artifacts](#artifact).
 A
-build is considered "complete" when all [artifacts](#artifact) a set of requested targets transitively depends on are verified "up to date".
+build is considered complete when all [artifacts](#artifact) on which a set of requested targets depend are verified as up-to-date.

 #### Build setting